topimg

 Although the Indiana Constitution called for the establishment of “a general system of education, ascending in a regular graduation, from township schools to a state university, as soon as circumstances will permit,” there was no formal system of education before 1851, when a new state constitution was adopted.

-fig98Schools that were built before 1851 were funded by the county, city, or township they occupied.
+Schools that were built before 1851 were funded by the county, city, or township they occupied.
 Many of these early schools charged tuition.
-Churches and individuals maintained many good private schools, but they were generally not free (i.e. Notre Dame).
-The Quakers probably had the best elementary schools, while many ministers, especially Presbyterians, taught schools.
+Churches and individuals maintained many good private schools, but they were not free (i.e. Notre Dame).
+The Quakers probably had the best elementary schools, while numerous ministers, especially Presbyterians, taught schools.

-Most of early Hoosiers were Protestants, with the Methodists, Presbyterians and Baptists among the earliest and most numerous.
-After 1840 the Christians (Disciples of Christ) increased in membership to be included in the “big four” of Protestantism.
+Most early Hoosiers were Protestants, with the Methodists, Presbyterians and Baptists among the earliest and most numerous.
+After 1840, the Christians (Disciples of Christ) increased in membership to be included in the “big four” of Protestantism.
 The Quakers, United Brethren, Episcopalians, Lutherans and Unitarians were also among the Protestant groups.
 The oldest religious group in Indiana was the Roman Catholic, established by the French at Vincennes before 1750.
-Domestic immigration brought additional Catholics to Indiana and their number also increased with the immigration of the Irish and Germans.
+Domestic immigration brought additional Catholics to Indiana, and their number also increased with the immigration of the Irish and Germans.

 Political Parties and Issues

 When the Indiana Territory was organized, the Federalist Party of Washington and Hamilton was about to be overthrown by the Jeffersonian Republicans.
-In the Indiana Territory a rivalry soon developed between the followers of William Henry Harrison and Jonathan Jennings, but both factions were Jeffersonian Republicans.
+In the Indiana Territory, a rivalry soon developed between the followers of William Henry Harrison and Jonathan Jennings, but both factions were Jeffersonian Republicans.
 There was another east-west political rivalry between the Whitewater Valley and the lower Wabash settlers that was partly identified with this personal rivalry.
-Issues among the two factions were not sharply defined, but a general demand existed for increased political democracy, support for the War of 1812, a stern Indian policy, land legislation more generous to settlers and Federal support for internal improvements.
+Issues between the two factions were not sharply defined, but a general demand existed for increased political democracy, support for the War of 1812, a stern Indian policy, land legislation more generous to settlers and Federal support for internal improvements.

 Slavery and The Civil War

 Though slavery had never been an institution in Indiana, neither had free blacks been welcomed.
 Indiana had about 11,000 people of color when their immigration to the state had been prohibited by the new constitution.
-Some Free Soil newspapers around the state voiced the more militant antislavery movement and some church leaders increasingly condemned slavery on moral grounds.
-The agitation of antislavery parties, such as the Liberty and Free Soil groups was felt.
+Some Free Soil newspapers around the state voiced the more militant antislavery movement, and some church leaders increasingly condemned slavery on moral grounds.
+The agitation of antislavery parties, such as the Liberty and Free Soil groups, was felt.

 Indiana and the Civil War